/ Pre-College / Pre-College Courses

 Topics that will be explored include composition and value, aesthetic and comprehensive design, brand identity, visual communication of an idea or story, character development, poster and book-jacket design, and storyboarding.

 Combining materials and imagery, students will investigate how to express their feelings, beliefs, and voice to convey a strong message in their art.
-We will discuss successes and challenges as a group to build confidence and create a sense of community
+We will discuss successes and challenges as a group to build confidence and create a sense of community.

 This class will allow students to take their drawn, painted, digital, or photographic images and transform them into original work through printmaking processes.
 Printmaking provides a balanced experience of technical skill building and conceptual development, with some risks and adventure as you learn the advantages of print as a medium in this broad artistic field.
-Students will learn a variety of processes, such as relief printing, screen printing, papermaking, and alternative photographic processes.
+Students will learn a variety of processes, such as relief printing, screen printing, intaglio, and alternative photographic processes.
 The combination of these materials and techniques will produce exciting and innovative images unique to each student’s artistic vision and voice.

 This course is excellent for students interested in illustration, drawing, or painting, and ideal for students looking to learn the limitless possibilities of printmaking to add additional breadth to their portfolio.